Frequently Asked Questions

 Yes, the Office of Residence Life prides itself on the wide range of student leaders on its RA staff.
 We work closely with the FYE to allow RAs to attend FYE Training during August.

 The Office of Residence Life has a large number of Varsity Athletes on the RA staff.
-The RA/Athlete is expected to inform their coach of their RA position and requirements, and we work closely with each coach individually to ensure that athletes are able to attend games while also meeting the requirements of our training.
+The RA/Athlete is expected to inform their coach of their RA position and requirements, and we work closely with each RA/Athlete individually to ensure that athletes are able to attend games while also meeting the requirements of our training.
 Fall athletes are encouraged to speak with their coach before accepting the position due to the large overlap between pre-season training and RA Training.

 How are an RA’s building/room assignment determined?
 Can I switch or trade my assignment?

 RAs are assigned to a specific building and room based on the needs of the department and the strengths of the candidate.
 The Residence Life professional staff work to build teams of RAs through our selection process, and these placements are intentional.
 Staff are not able to switch or trade assignments.

 Most RAs have single rooms and are not able to have roommates.
 In the St. Thomas and St. Ann Apartments and Royal Crest, RAs are required to have three or four roommates, including one direct roommate, due to the layout of the space.

 RAs who are hired before the Housing Selection Process are offered the opportunity to “pull in” roommates.
 Once the Housing Selection process begins, any spaces within RA apartments or suites that are not filled are filled through the Housing Selection Process.

 Are RAs placed in the Merrimack Apartments at Royal Crest?
 Are sophomore RAs placed in areas with juniors and seniors?